Andrewsnobre/wikiracer/readme.md

 Finds the shortest path between two Wikipedia pages.

 - Should find the shortest path between two Wikipedia pages.
 - Should return `null` if no path is found.
 - Should handle visited pages correctly.
 - Should handle errors gracefully.

+### findFirstPath

+Finds the first path between two Wikipedia pages.

+- Should find the first path between two Wikipedia pages.
+- Should return `null` if no path is found.
+- Should handle visited pages correctly.
+- Should handle errors gracefully.